hdorgeval/le-livre-des-rois/src/markdown/en/warner/04-jamshid/01-the-greatness-and-fall-of-jamshid.md

 The chiefs, and what a wealth of words he used !

-" The world is mine, I found its properties,
+> The world is mine, I found its properties,
+>

-The royal throne hath seen no king like me,
+> The royal throne hath seen no king like me,
+>

-For I have decked the world with excellence
+> For I have decked the world with excellence
+>

-And fashioned earth according to my will.
+> And fashioned earth according to my will.
+>

-From me derive your provand, ease, and sleep,
+> From me derive your provand, ease, and sleep,
+>

-Your raiment and your pleasure.
+> Your raiment and your pleasure.
 Mine are greatness
+>

-And diadem and sovereignty.
+> And diadem and sovereignty.
 Who saith
+>

-That there is any great king save myself ?
+> That there is any great king save myself ?
+>

-Leechcraft hath cured the world, disease and death
+> Leechcraft hath cured the world, disease and death
+>

-Are stayed.
+> Are stayed.
 Though kings are many who but I
+>

-Saved men from death ?
+> Saved men from death ?
 Ye owe me sense and life :
+>

-They who adore me not are Ahrimans.
+> They who adore me not are Ahrimans.
+>

-So now that ye perceive what I have done
+> So now that ye perceive what I have done
+>

-All hail me as the Maker of the world."
+> All hail me as the Maker of the world.

 Thereat the archmages hung their heads, perplexed